antimony-team/antimony/docs/api/sockets.md

 ### Lab Log Streaming

-Lab log streaming namespaces are a set of spaces that contain the communication of lab logs from the server to the clients.
+A lab log streaming namespace is a namespace that is used by the server to send deployment logs to a client.

 !!! note "Availability"
-    Lab log namespaces are only available once the specified lab has an instance.
+    A lab log namespace for a certain lab is only available once that lab has an instance.
 This means that the lab must have attempted deployment at least once before.

 **Namespace:** `/logs/<labId>`